Liturgical use of Latin: 20th centurypresent

 Pope John XXIII was a strong proponent of the value of Latin for the liturgy and the entire church.
 In 1962, he released an encyclical entitled Veterum Sapientia in which he praised Latin for its impartiality, universality, immutability, formative value, historicity, and dignity as an elevated, non-vernacular language.
 Later that year, he opened the Second Vatican Council, which, after John XXIII's death, was continued by his successor, Pope Paul VI.
-The council, while affirming the primacy of Latin, endorsed limited use of the vernacular in its 1963 Constitution on the Sacred Liturgy (Sacrosanctum Concilium).
+The council, while affirming the primacy of Latin, allowed limited use of the vernacular in its 1963 Constitution on the Sacred Liturgy (Sacrosanctum Concilium).
 In 1964, the Sacred Congregation of Rites, in implementation of the constitution, authorized episcopal conferences to prepare liturgical books with vernacular translations of many parts of the Mass.

 Beginning in 1970, the liturgical books of the Roman Rite were completely revised.
 This revision included permission to celebrate all rituals entirely in vernacular languages in accord with approved translations of the authoritative Latin texts.
 These texts allow for the Mass of Paul VI to be celebrated in Latin.

 In 1988, Pope John Paul II, in the apostolic letter Ecclesia Dei, permitted bishops to authorize the celebration of the pre-conciliar Latin Tridentine Mass for groups that requested it.
 In 2007, Pope Benedict XVI promulgated the apostolic letter Summorum Pontificum which gave broad permission to use the pre-1970s reform Latin-language liturgical books.
 In 2021, Pope Francis restricted the scope of these permissions with his apostolic letter Traditionis custodes.